open-contracting/data-registry/docs/admin/sysadmin.rst

 Kingfisher Process
   -  Download the data from crawl directory in the ``KINGFISHER_COLLECT_FILES_STORE`` directory.
   -  Run Kingfisher Process' ``load`` `command <https://kingfisher-process.readthedocs.io/en/latest/cli.html#load>`__.
+Coverage
+  -  Download the data from the job's directory in the ``EXPORTER_DIR`` directory.
+  -  Run the `coverage <https://cardinal.readthedocs.io/en/latest/cli/coverage.html>`__ command locally.
 Flattener
   -  Download the data from the job's directory in the ``EXPORTER_DIR`` directory.
   -  Run the `flatterer <https://flatterer.opendata.coop>`__ command locally.